rednokay/bin/README.md

 # Small Little Scripts

-This repo contains some of scrips I use for convenience or whatever.
+This repo contains some of the scrips I use for convenience or whatever.

 ## compiler